QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Results

-We start by discussing the Anderson transition in terms of the polar angle $\varphi$ of the complex eigenvalues of the overlap operator, which are distributed on the Ginsparg-Wilson circle.
-Since the eigenvalues come in complex conjugate pairs with equal relative volume, it is sufficient to regard the absolute value of the eigenvalues.
-For better readibility, we redefine $\varphi:=\bar{|\varphi|}$ and $r(\varphi):=\bar{r(\varphi)}$ in the following discussion.
-In Figs. \ref{fig:qcd_anderson_dist_A370_angle}, \ref{fig:qcd_anderson_dist_D370_angle} and \ref{fig:qcd_anderson_dist_D210_angle} we show histograms with binsize $\Delta\varphi = 2.5\cdot10^{-3}$, which estimate the angle-dependent eigenvalue probability density $\rho(\varphi)$ for the A370, D370 and D210 data set for different temperatures.
+We start by discussing the Anderson transition in terms of the polar angle $\varphi$, from Eq.~\eqref{eq:varphi}, of the complex eigenvalues of the overlap operator which are distributed on the Ginsparg-Wilson circle.
+Since the eigenvalues come in complex conjugate pairs with equal relative volume, it is sufficient to consider the absolute value of the eigenvalues.
+For better readability, we redefine $\varphi \equiv \bar{|\varphi|}$ and $r(\varphi)\equiv \bar{r(\varphi)}$ in the following discussion.
+In Figs.~\ref{fig:qcd_anderson_dist_A370_angle}, \ref{fig:qcd_anderson_dist_D370_angle} and \ref{fig:qcd_anderson_dist_D210_angle} we show histograms with bin size $\Delta\varphi = 2.5\cdot10^{-3}$, which estimate the angle-dependent eigenvalue probability density $\rho(\varphi)$ for the A370, D370 and D210 data set for different temperatures.

 The chiral transition occurs at $T_\mathrm{pc} \approx 185\,\mathrm{MeV}$ (for the A370 and D370 data set) and at $T_\mathrm{pc} \approx 158\,\mathrm{MeV}$ (D210) respectively (see Table \ref{tab:qcd_anderson_lattice_setup_overview}); most of the presented temperatures are thus in the chirally symmetric phase.
 We clearly observe the Banks-Casher gap, which grows as the temperature increases.
-Due to finite volume and discretization effects, there are still eigenmodes within the Banks-Casher gap at small temperatures (close to $T_\mathrm{pc}$); it has not fully opened.
-Also, each ensemble contains zero modes which are eigenvectors of $\gamma_5$ and hence chiral.
+Due to finite volume and discretization effects, there are still eigenmodes within the Banks-Casher gap at small temperatures (close to $T_\mathrm{pc}$) where it has not fully opened yet.
+Whether the accumulation of near zero modes observed at temperatures around $T \approx 250$~MeV and below are lattice artifacts or an indication of the infrared modes of an emerging IR phase as predicted in Refs.~\cite{Alexandru:2021pap,Alexandru:2019gdm}, remains to be studied more carefully on finer lattices and in larger volumes, in the future.
+In addition, each ensemble also contains a number of exact zero modes with definite chirality.

 In Figs.~\ref{fig:qcd_anderson_ipr_A370_angle}, \ref{fig:qcd_anderson_ipr_D370_angle} and \ref{fig:qcd_anderson_ipr_D210_angle} the relative eigenmode volume $r(\varphi)$ is shown for each data set.
 We estimate the mobility edge by determining the inflection points $\varphi_\mathrm{c}$, hence